learn-co-curriculum/submitting-a-lab-osx/README.md

 <img width="100%" height="auto" src="https://dl.dropboxusercontent.com/s/oj85qs5u079i8ub/2015-10-02%20at%201.14%20AM.png" alt="Ironboard Labs Step 4">

 GitHub will prompt you to review the Pull Request before submitting and tell you to "Create Pull Request".
 Click the green "Create Pull Request" button on the review page.
-You do not need to review anything on this page and can skip it entirely by just immediately click the "Create Pull Request" button.
+You do not need to review anything on this page and can skip it entirely by just immediately clicking the "Create Pull Request" button.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-4e.jpg" alt="Ironboard Labs Step 4e">